 Automatic coding suggestions

-When you code invoices, Kofax AP Essentials can make your job easier by suggesting accounting codes, coding dimensions, and amounts.
-Each time you code an invoice, Kofax AP Essentials remembers the accounts and coding dimensions you select and the percentages of the amounts on each accounting line.
-Then, the next time you code an invoice from the same supplier, Kofax AP Essentials automatically suggests the account codes, coding dimensions and amounts based on the choices you made previously.
+When you code invoices, AP Essentials can make your job easier by suggesting accounting codes, coding dimensions, and amounts.
+Each time you code an invoice, AP Essentials remembers the accounts and coding dimensions you select and the percentages of the amounts on each accounting line.
+Then, the next time you code an invoice from the same supplier, AP Essentials automatically suggests the account codes, coding dimensions and amounts based on the choices you made previously.

 Example